pmoravec/rails-load-stats/README.md

     ..
     ..ontroller#puppet_environment_for_content_view	1	30	30	30	30	30		0.00 %

+    concurrent requests:
+    - MAX: 60 when processing request with ID 0b5552e0
+    - AVG: 29
+    - MEAN: 33
+    - 90%PERCENTILE: 50

-Results are stored in `results.*` files, individual requests per each type are available in `times.*` files.
+Results are stored in `results.*` files, individual requests per each type are available in `times.*` files, numbers of concurrently processed requests at a time in `concur-requests.txt`.
 Method names have stripped class namespaces - just in the table.

 ### Usage:
     ./analyze.sh logfile [sort-results]